The One-Page Project Design Brief

 Once the scope of the project is fleshed out, determining what’s needed to execute the project is the next step.

-A list of deliverables for the project and the deadline they need to be handed in is included in the brief for security purposes.
+A list of deliverables for the project and the deadline to be handed in is included in the brief for security purposes.

 I try to take as much responsibility off the client’s hands but there are just some things the client has to give you.
 For example, XN General Insurance had to supply: